IOSCO/PIFS-Harvard Law School

 To register for (any of) the two week-long sessions of Phase I at IOSCO Headquarters in Madrid, Spain, please complete the online registration form:

 To register for the one week-long session of Phase II on campus at the Harvard Law School in Cambridge (Massachusetts), United States, please complete the online registration form on the website of PIFS-HLS.
-The link will be provided as soon as the registration for Phase II is open.

 Click here for a list with hotels near Harvard Law School in Cambridge (Massachusetts), United States.